menu

 Another notable thing is that New Shoreham is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-One of the nice things about New Shoreham is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+New Shoreham is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-As is often the case in a small town, New Shoreham doesn't have a public transportation system that people use for their commute.
+New Shoreham is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics